 2017-2018 – In mid-2017, Linary (and Achieve Greater Success) moved to Cartersville to be closer to family.
 In August, she learned that many Bartow County children were reading below grade level.
 Knowing the correlations between low reading levels, poor school performance, low self-esteem, high school drop out, poverty, drugs and crime, she/Achieve Greater Success set goals specific to Bartow County for 2018 and transitioned to having Bartow County residents as board members.

 Recipients of Service

-2017 Men at and released from the Northwest RSAT Center, a 9-month residential substance abuse treatment program of the Georgia Department of Corrections; Adairsville, Athens, Blue Ridge, Cumming, Lafayette, Rock Spring, Royston, Winder
+2017 Incarcerated and released men: Adairsville, Athens, Blue Ridge, Cumming, Lafayette, Rock Spring, Royston, Winder

 2016 English language learning adults, a struggling elementary school child, and past and present students of the Education Program at NWRSAT; Alpharetta, Rock Spring, Lafayette

 2014 Incarcerated and released women; Atlanta, Bainbridge, Hartwell, Jesup, Summerville